Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 ### Synchronous and asynchronous calling
-All scripts in this article is using synchronous method to called job function.
-In fact, OneFlow can called job function by asynchronous.
+All codes in this article is using synchronous method to called job function.
+In fact, OneFlow can call job function by asynchronous.
 More details please reference to [Obtain value from job function](../basics_topics/async_get.md).

 ## Initialization, saving and loading models

 ### Initialization and saving model

 The object structured by `oneflow.train.CheckPoint` can use for initialization, saving and loading models.
-During the training process, we can use `init` to initialize model and use `save` to save model.For example:For example:
+During the training process, we can use `init` to initialize model and use `save` to save model.For example:

 ```python
 if __name__ == '__main__':